-One of the more overlooked components of the AR, properly functioning springs are vital to the platform’s performance.
+One of the more overlooked components of the AR-15, properly functioning AR springs are vital to the platform’s performance.

 - Springs in the buffer assembly, bolt group and trigger group are important to maintain.

 - Proper care and ensuring functionality of those go a long way in ensuring reliability.

 - The “buffer” or action spring has a large surface area which needs lubrication.

 - Extractor and ejector springs in the bolt group need to be maintained.